 Best Known For

-Wallace Henry Thurman was an African-American literary figure associated with the Harlem Renaissance.
+Wallace Henry Thurman was an African-American writer best known for his contributions to the Harlem Renaissance.

 Think you know about Biography?